nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to the nature of being composed of two or more different materials.

-### Expanded Definition and Usage\nCore-shell nanocomposites are pivotal in advancing material science due to their ability to combine the strengths of different materials at the nanoscale.
+### Expanded Definition and Usage:
+Core-shell nanocomposites are pivotal in advancing material science due to their ability to combine the strengths of different materials at the nanoscale.
 In drug delivery, for instance, the core-shell structure can be designed to protect sensitive drugs from premature release, with the shell material ensuring targeted delivery and controlled release at the desired site.
 In catalysis, these nanocomposites can enhance reaction rates and selectivity by optimizing the interaction between the core catalyst and the shell, which may control reactant access or stabilize the catalyst under operating conditions.
 Moreover, the tunable properties of core-shell nanocomposites make them suitable for a wide range of other applications, including photonic devices, energy storage systems, and bioimaging agents.

 This detailed lexical mapping not only enhances understanding of "core-shell nanocomposite" as a technical term but also illustrates its relevance and application across various scientific and engineering fields.
 Such an understanding is crucial for advancing research and innovation in material science and its interdisciplinary applications.\n